pramsey/crunchyblog/overture1/overture.md

 ## Data Structure

 We have transportation segments!
 Are we ready to start routing?
-No we are not.
+Not yet.

 We have several data structuring tasks to get the data ready for vehicle routing:

 * We need to ensure further filter the segments down to those classes that participate in the vehicle network.
-No paths, no tracks, nothing under construction.
+No paths, no tracks, no segments currently under construction.
 * We need to convert the speed and road class attribution in Overture to a "cost" for pgRouting to apply to each edge.
 * We need to change the physical structure of the Overture segments to the pure edge/node structure that is used by pgRouting, and identify one-way segments.
-* We need to change the unique Overture UUID identifiers into integers for pgRouting.
+* We need to change the unique Overture UUIDs into integers for pgRouting.

 The starting point for data structuring is the Overture `segment` feature, and it is a complex one!